Niklus/landing-page/README.md

 ## CSS

 The website is responsive across devices: smartphones, tablets and desktop.
-Theb navigation bar adjusts to a smaller size on smartphones to achieve this.
+The navigation bar adjusts to a smaller size on smartphones to achieve this.